Published September 23, 2019

-Twenty-five UB students have been named WNY Prosperity Fellows for 2017-2018.
+Twenty-two UB students have been named WNY Prosperity Fellows for 2019-20.
 The fellowships, which are made possible through support from the Prentice Family Foundation, are awarded to college and graduate students with an entrepreneurial drive who want to make a difference in Western New York.

-Each fellow is awarded $25,000 in scholarship and internship support for an academic year, based on financial need.
-Including this year’s gift, the Prentice Family Foundation has invested $4.3 million in the program at UB alone.
+Each fellow is awarded up to $25,000 in scholarship and internship support for an academic year, based on financial need.
+Including this year’s gift, the Prentice Family Foundation has invested $5.2 million in the program at UB alone.

 Paid, credit-bearing internships assist fellows in acquiring both academic and practical experiences in their intended professions.
 Fellows are given the opportunity to intern in their chosen fields of interest, where they work alongside and are mentored by leaders in upper-level management.